pdt1806/DisLife/README.md

 - You can change the API Endpoint here.
 - Changing the default information of your post can also be done here.

+## 🔒 Security and Considerations

+### API Key

+- The API key you set is only used to connect to your own server, not ours.
+You can change it anytime.
+- It's not encrypted, so avoid using DisLife on untrusted Wi-Fi (like public hotspots).

+### Image Storage

+- Images are stored on ImgBB, a 3rd party service.
+Make sure you agree to their terms.
+- Concerned?
+DisLife's back-end is open-source!
+Open an issue or pull request to suggest a different storage solution on [the back-end repo](https://github.com/pdt1806/DisLife-backend).

-## Contributions
+## 🤝 Contributions

-Contributions are welcome in both this repo and [the back-end's repo](https://github.com/pdt1806/DisLife-backend).
+Contributions are welcome in both this repo and [the back-end repo](https://github.com/pdt1806/DisLife-backend).
 Feel free to submit pull requests or open issues to contribute to the development of the project.